-This classic Gin Rickey cocktail is refreshing and delicious.
-I’ve decorated it with edible borage flowers to make it extra special.
+This is the ultimate classic Gin Rickey cocktail!
+It is refreshing and delicious, plus it’s super easy to make with just a few ingredients.
+I’ve decorated it with edible flowers to make it extra special.

 - 1 handful of ice